YuraSergienko/GAME500/README.md

 When you press the "PLAY" button on the GAME500, a small bootloader program with support for ROM cartridges is played from it.

 Contents of repository folders:<br>
+asm - source codes for loaders and file manager.<br>
 box - stl models of cartridge body parts.<br>
 doc - product documentation.<br>
 flash - program and files for preparing a bin file for recording in the W25Q128 flash memory chip.<br>
 gerber - GERBER files for PCB production.<br>
-hex - CH32V103C8T6 microcontroller firmware file.<br>
+src - project in the MounRiver IDE for the CH32V103C8T6 microcontroller.<br>
+src/obj/game500.hex - firmware file for the CH32V103C8T6 microcontroller.<br>